RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3272S-Breakout-Board/AT-Command-Manual/README.md

 :::tip 📝 NOTE:

-`AT+DR` command will return `AT+ERROR` if ADR is active via `AT+ADR` command.
+`AT+DR` command will return `AT+ERROR` if ADR is active via the `AT+ADR` command.
 :::

 ### AT+JN1DL

 Description: Join delay on RX1 window

-This command is used to access and configure the join delay on RX1 window.
+This command is used to access and configure the join delay on the RX1 window.

 | Command                          | Input Parameter | Return Value                                                                                          | Return Code                                |
 | -------------------------------- | --------------- | ----------------------------------------------------------------------------------------------------- | ------------------------------------------ |